Bacon's Rebellion: Suppression

 Bacon and his rebels never encountered a Crown force consisting of 1,000 English Army troops led by Colonel Herbert Jeffreys transported by a Royal Navy squadron under the command of Thomas Larimore sent to aid Berkeley.
 Neither Lawrence nor Drummond had military experience, and Giles Bland who had such experience was already Berkeley's prisoner, having been captured along with Carver during the failed kidnapping attempt.
 Thus, the remaining rebels elected John Ingram, Bacon's second in command but a saddler by trade, as their leader.
-However, he faced daunting problems in feeding his men, as well as the militarily strategic need to cover hundreds of thousands of acres of land with many vulnerable areas.
+The other leaders were General Colonel Langston, Colonel Miller, Captain Lostage, and Captain Bryant.
+However, they faced daunting problems in feeding their men, as well as the militarily strategic need to cover hundreds of thousands of acres of land with many vulnerable areas.

 The rebellion did not last long after that.
 Ingram kept his main force at the head of the York River, with small garrisons at strategic points—including Governor Berkeley's residence at Green Spring and Major Arthur Allen's across the James River (at what came to be called Bacon's Castle though Bacon had never lived there), as well as Colonel West's house near West Point, Councillor Bacon's house at King's Creek and Yorktown (both on the York River) as well as Col. John Washington's house in Westmoreland County to the north.
 Berkeley launched a series of successful amphibious attacks across the Chesapeake Bay and defeated the small pockets of insurgents spread across Tidewater Virginia.
 Major Beverley captured Captain Thomas Hansford and his Yorktown garrison, then returned to capture Major Edmund Cheesemen and Capt.
 Thomas Wilford.

 However, Berkeley's forces also suffered losses.
 A planned surprise raid on the York River garrison at King's Creek ended with the death of its leader, Capt.
 Hubert Farril.
 Major Lawrence Smith had gathered loyalists in Gloucester county, but when they faced Ingram's forces, Major Bristow offered single combat in the medieval style, and the loyalists' rank and file laid down their arms and went home.
 Another large force gathered in Middlesex County but dispersed after Ingram sent out Gregory Wakelett and a body of horse troops.
 Thus, Berkeley's plan to close in on Ingram from the south of the York River, while other loyalists attacked from the north and east failed miserably.